 The single rate 'per stick' excise applies to all cigarettes with a tobacco content up to and including 0.8 grams per cigarette.
 An excise per kilogram of tobacco applies to all other tobacco products, including cigarettes heavier than 0.8 grams of tobacco per cigarette, loose tobacco and cigars.

 Following a recommendation by the National Preventative Health Taskforce, from midnight on 29 April 2010, the government increased the excise and excise-equivalent customs duty rate applying to tobacco products by 25%.
 The excise on cigarettes was increased from $0.2622 to $0.32775 per stick and the excise on loose leaf tobacco was increased from $327.77 to $409.71 per kilogram.
-This additional revenue will, along with existing tobacco excise revenues, be invested in improving health and hospitals.

 Increasing tobacco prices, through taxation, is one of the most effective measures that governments can take to reduce premature death and disease due to smoking.1